abdulwaheed76/practices/README.md

 1. Rule/ Penalty point/ penalty: One point broken one time is one count per time duration.
 Multiple penalty count if same point broken multiple times per time duration.
 Penalty will be charged each time a rule is broken.
 This can be once or multiple times per day.
 E.g You made 2 PRs with lint errors in both, and third PR had console errors in browser.
 You will be changed 3 penalties.
 Next day you did the say.
 Again 3 penalties totalling 6.
 Then on same day he put his name in code.
 Not total penalties are 7.

 #### Default reward (Model A)
-You will miss a bonus for 3 rules broken.
-Another 3 will make you lose the next bonus amount.
-The limit is upto 12 rules breakeage which results in 4 missed bonuses in a month.
+One reward is 5% of your salary.
+There are 4 rewards in a month.
+You will miss a reward for 3 rules broken.
+Another 3 will make you lose the next reward amount.
+The limit is upto 12 rules breakeage which results in 4 missed rewards in a month.

 If no rule is broken, you will get 20% of your base salary as bonus reward for that month.
 E.g your salary is 10,000, you will get monthly 2000 bonus.